openstack-archive/fuel-plugin-midonet/doc/content/description.rst

 Limitations
 -----------

-The plugin is **only** compatible with OpenStack environments deployed with **Neutron + GRE** as network configuration in the environment configuration options.
+* The plugin is **only** compatible with OpenStack environments deployed with **Neutron + GRE** as network configuration in the environment configuration options.
 However, VXLAN can be configured on the plugin settings after the environment creation.

-The plugin currently only work with CentOS 6.5 environments.
-We are working on make it work for Ubuntu environments
+* The plugin currently only works with CentOS 6.5 environments.
+In near future, it should work for Ubuntu environments as well.

 .. _v2015.06: https://github.com/midonet/midonet/tree/stable/v2015.06.2